 Best Practices for Virtual Fundraising Campaigns

 - Make sure all virtual campaigns are optimized for mobile.
-Did you know that over 50% of total internet traffic comes from mobile devices?
-That means it’s crucial that you ensure the mobile-friendliness of any virtual fundraising campaign you run, lest you miss out on a significant chunk of potential revenue.
+Fun fact: 50% of total internet traffic comes from mobile devices.
+With people on their phones more often for work and school, it’s crucial that you ensure the mobile-friendliness of any virtual fundraising campaign you run, as it can account for a significant chunk of potential revenue.

 - Invest in the right virtual fundraising software.
-Though you might be wary of the upfront costs associated with fundraising software, it’s important to have a solid foundation to build your campaign from.
+Though you might be wary of the upfront costs associated with fundraising software, it’s important to have a solid foundation to build your campaign.
 Consider Snowball’s free and low-cost fundraising solutions to get you started without breaking the bank.

 - Allow for streamlined recurring donation setup.
 Encouraging recurring donations is the easiest way to boost your donor retention rates and maintain a stable stream of revenue throughout the year.
 This way, you can save the time and resources you may have spent on constantly soliciting new donors.
 You might be surprised at how many donors will opt for a recurring gift when it’s as easy as clicking a button.